FRRouting/frr/doc/developer/frr-release-procedure.rst

     Once finished, manually add a new entry into ``index.html`` to link to this new announcement.
 Look at past commits to see how to do this.

-20. Deploy the updated ``frr-www`` on the frrouting.org web server and verify that the announcement text is visible.
+21. Deploy the updated ``frr-www`` on the frrouting.org web server and verify that the announcement text is visible.

-21. Send an email to ``announce@lists.frrouting.org``.
+22. Send an email to ``announce@lists.frrouting.org``.
 The text of this email should include the text from the GitHub release.

+23. Update masters version of the changelog-auto.in

+    Take the change data and cut-n-paste the changes into the master version below the @VERSION@-0 lines.
+So we have the history of the previous release.